NEED SOME COLOR INSPIRATION? IF YOU’RE LOOKING FOR THE PERFECT MOODY BLACK-BROWN, I HAVE YOU COVERED WITH THIS GORGEOUS VINTAGE VANITY MAKEOVER!

-I kept the original hardware painting in Coffee Bean and then giving it 3 coats of Minwax Wipe-On Poly in Satin.
-This is my favorite top coat for hardware because it’s durable, fast-drying and super easy to apply.
+I kept the original hardware painting in Coffee Bean and then gave it 3 coats of Minwax Wipe-On Poly in Satin.
+This is my favorite top coat for hardware because it’s durable, fast-drying, and easy to apply.

-My friend Christy at Confessions of A Serial DIY’er inspired me with her Fixer Upper makeover last week, so I used Re-Design With Prima’s NEW Cheetah Transfer to add some pattern to the drawers.
+My friend Christy at Confessions of A Serial DIY’er inspired me with her Fixer Upper makeover last week, so I used Re-Design With Prima’s NEW Cheetah Transfer to add some patterns to the drawers.
 Update – I don’t think this transfer is available anymore but here is a similar substitute.

 It adds a touch of whimsy design while keeping it sleek and elegant.

-For the top coat, I sprayed two coat of this Clear Coat for a perfect satin finish.
+For the top coat, I sprayed two coats of this Clear Coat for a perfect satin finish.

 LET ME KNOW WHAT YOU THINK OF THIS ‘COFFEE BEAN’ PAINTED VANITY … OR FEEL FREE TO ASK ANY QUESTIONS YOU MAY HAVE… I ALWAYS LOVE HEARING FROM YOU.

 Thanks for reading. 🙂